We Tested Microwave Popcorns, and This Is the Best One

-What is a movie night without microwave popcorn?
+What is a night in on the couch without microwave popcorn?
 There's nothing quite as relaxing as listening to the kernels pop while queuing up a movie on a Saturday night.
-The popcorn section of the grocery store is packed with options, each promising the most butter or the most realistic butter flavor.
+The popcorn section of the snack aisle in the grocery store is packed with options, each promising the most butter or the most realistic butter flavor.
 So how do you find the best option?

 We decided to munch our way through seven types of popular popcorn brands to find the tastiest, crunchiest popcorn to accompany you on your next movie night.

 - Cousin Willie's

 To judge the popcorn brands, we decided to look for a texture that was airy and fluffy with a crunch.
 Chewy popcorn earned lower rankings.
 We also wanted a rich, buttery flavor that wasn't overpowered by salt.
 We wanted popcorn that tasted buttery but wasn't dripping in butter and leaving our mouth feeling filmy.
 Popcorn that tasted plain was pushed toward the bottom of the list.
 We popped each bag for 1 minute, 45 seconds to 2 minutes.

 Here's how seven popular popcorn brands stacked up based on these criteria, from the least memorable to the absolute best.
 And if you're looking to brush up on your cooking, be sure to try out any of the 100 Easiest Recipes You Can Make.

 Tiny But Mighty lives up to its name—each piece is incredibly small.
 This is meant to ease digestion and prevent sticking inside your teeth.